Sarah Wins Back Her Health After Crohn's Disease Diagnosis

 “When a person has cancer, the person may look sick,” she said.
 “A person with a chronic disease like Crohn’s can look fine, but we’re screaming inside our own bodies.”

-Going for the Title
+Going for the title

 Sarah competed in pageants for 21 years, but stepped away once she got married and had her daughter.
 However, she never let go of the dream of competing nationally.
 So in January 2021, only months after bowel resection surgery, the Palmyra resident entered and won the Mrs. Burlington County International title.